Vocal.media Review: 6 Ways to Make Money on Vocal

 Tipping is an accepted and widely used practice on Vocal.

 Readers can tip their favorite content creators for their stories.
-You cannot predict when it happens and how much money you’ll get as tips.
-All you can do is keep creating engaging, emotional, and helpful stories.
+You cannot predict when it will happen and how much money you’ll get as tips.
+All you can do is create engaging, emotional, and helpful stories.

 Furthermore, Vocal encourages content creators to promote tipping within their stories.
 Like me, you can write a few additional lines and invite your readers to tip your stories.